-Great news Bostonians: our beloved Swan Boats are cruising through the Public Garden pond once more!
-After their glorious comeback last summer, the iconic barges have returned to the pond as of Saturday, April 15 for their 146th season.
+Great news Bostonians: our beloved Swan Boats are soon to cruise through the Public Garden lagoon once more!
+The iconic barges return to the pond on Saturday, April 19, ahead of the Boston Marathon, for their 148th season.

 The Swan Boats were first created in 1877 by Irish immigrant and shipbuilder Robert Paget, and his family continues to operate the business nowadays.
 Paget found inspiration for his barges after attending the opera Lohengrin in NYC, at the end of which the hero crosses a river in a boat drawn by a swan.